A parametrized set of explicit elements of $\Sha(E/\Q)[3]$: A set of explicit elements of order in Tate-Shafarevich groups

-have a point in every completion of $\Q$, but not in $\Q$ itself. \end{corollary} \begin{proof} The equations for $C_{\pm 1+\sqrt{2}}^h$ are an application of Theorem~\ref{thmhomspeq} with $t=\pm 1 +\sqrt{2}$.
+has a point over every completion of $\Q$, but not over $\Q$ itself. \end{corollary} \begin{proof} The equation for $C_{1+\sqrt{2}}^h$ is an application of Theorem~\ref{thmhomspeq} with $t=1 +\sqrt{2}$.
 We use a minimal model of $\bar{E}_h$ with $\bar{A}=72$ and $\bar{B}=(h-2)^2(h-8)/3$ to reduce the size of the coefficients.
-Theorem \ref{thmshaEh} asserts that these curves represent non-trivial elements of the Tate-Shafarevich group, meaning that they violate the Hasse principle. \end{proof}
+Theorem~\ref{thmshaEh} asserts that these curves represent non-trivial elements of the Tate-Shafarevich group, meaning that they violate the Hasse principle. \end{proof}